-^{}All fund returns referenced in this commentary are for G Class shares.
-G Class returns would have been lower if a portion of the fees had not been waived.
-Performance for other share classes will vary due to differences in fee structure; when G Class performance exceeds that of the fund's benchmark, other share classes may not.
-See page 2 for returns for all share classes.
+All fund returns referenced in this commentary are for Investor Class shares.
+Performance for other share classes will vary due to differences in fee structure; when Investor Class performance exceeds that of the fund's benchmark, other share classes may not.
+See page 3 for returns for all share classes.